2017 Chevy Silverado 1500: The Most Common Complaints You Should Know About

 The worst problem noted for the 2017 Chevy Silverado lies with the transmission.
 Many complaints showed up on CarComplaints.com concerning a faulty transmission that wasn’t getting resolved.

 These Silverado owners took their pickups to their local dealers only to receive unsatisfying answers.
-Some dealerships claimed that the jerking and hesitation was just normal behavior.
+Some dealerships claimed that the jerking and hesitation were just normal behavior.

 Engine and drivetrain problems